Minor hockey community reckons with Hockey Canada controversy | CBC News

 Hockey parents face tough choices

-Many hockey parents were outraged to learn the organization's National Equity Fund — made up in part by players' registration fees — was being used to pay out millions of dollars for sexual assault allegations without their knowledge.
+Many hockey parents were outraged to learn Hockey Canada's National Equity Fund — made up in part by players' registration fees — was being used to pay out millions of dollars for sexual assault allegations without their knowledge.

 For players in Johnson's league, it works out to about $3 each.
 He said he worried that could result in parents being reluctant to register their kids in local hockey programs.